 Stop 6 – Pastacaffé

 Racing to the end of our grand tour, we were fading fast and had two choices – take a nap or drink more coffee.
-Since experiencing Prague’s coffee scene is one of the best things to do in the Czech Republic, we opted for option two and Charlie knew exactly where to go – Pastacaffé for Lamborghini coffee drinks.
+Since experiencing Prague’s coffee scene is one of the best things to do in the Czech Republic, we opted for option two and our friend Charlie knew exactly where to go – Pastacaffé for Lamborghini coffee drinks.

 This stop was our introduction to coffee beans sourced from Tonino Lamborghini, a member of the family famous for its Emilia-Romagna sports car company.
 It was a good choice.
 After drinking artfully decorated espresso drinks, we hit the accelerator and headed full steam ahead for dessert.

-Pastacaffé has two locations.
+Pastacaffé has multiple Prague locations.
 We stopped at the one located at Vodičkova 676/8, 110 00 Nové Město, Czechia.

 Stop 7 – Cukrárna Myšák

-All good things must come to an end – even our epic Prague food tour – but not before we stopped for three desserts at Cukrárna Myšák, a modern reincarnation of an iconic 1904 confectionary shop.
+All good things must come to an end – even our epic Prague food tour – but not before we stopped for dessert at Cukrárna Myšák, a modern reincarnation of an iconic 1904 confectionary shop.
 Hidden inside a classicly restored building, skilled pastry chefs whip up classic desserts like the three sweet treats that we shared (pictured above).

 Which did we prefer?
-Was it the chocolately Sacher Torte similar to ones we previously ate in Vienna?
+Was it the chocolatey Sacher Torte similar to ones we previously ate in Vienna?
 Or was it the Savoy with marzipan, jam, chocolate cream and chocolate sponge?
 Or did we prefer the Vetrnik, a choux pastry with caramel cream, regular cream and caramel icing?

 Just like we couldn’t pick a favorite niece or nephew, we couldn’t pick a favorite dessert.
 They were all that good.

 Cukrarna Mysak is located at Vodičkova 710/31, 110 00 Nové Město, Czechia.

-Watch our YouTube video for the full story.
+Watch our YouTube video for the full story of our Prague food tour.